 You can find the full transcript of this episode here.

 This episode is sponsored by Radpower Bikes and Cleverhood.

-Support The War on Cars on Patreon and we’ll send you stickers and give you exclusive access to bonus episodes.
+Support The War on Cars on Patreon and receive exclusive access to ad-free bonus content.